 The country of origin,distillation process, contraindications of the essential oil.

-*** You also don’t want to use any Essential Oils from endangered plants or trees, like Spikenard, Rosewood & Indian Sandalwood.
+*** You also don’t want to use any Essential Oils from endangered plants or trees, like Spikenard, Rosewood & Indian Sandalwood just to name a few.
 There are other oils with similar scents & properties to choose from.

 Ways to use essential oils in your home: